matthewjmiller/mattmiller/CV.md

 [“A Passion for the Possible.”](http://www.curatormagazine.com/matthew-miller/a-passion-for-the-possible/) *Curator*, 15 July 2011.

 ### Literary Reviews

+Review of Rachel S. Gross, *Shopping all the Way to the Woods: How the Outdoor Industry Sold Nature to America.* Forthcoming in *Mere Orthodoxy.*

 ["Song of My Self-Emptying."
 Review of Joe Pug, *Sketch of a Promised Departure,* *Fare Forward,* 28 August 2024.](https://farefwd.com/index.php/2024/08/28/sketch-of-a-promised-departure/)